Codecademy/docs/documentation/content-standards.md

 - If the concept is hard, make it easy.
 If it's dry, make it fun.
 If it's simple, keep it simple.
 - 90% of writing is rewriting.
 - Minimize the length of your sentence,and each one should communicate a point (paragraphs should be a maximum of 4-6 lines)
-- Use white spaces and bullet points as much as you can (this makes words easier to read and aids comprehension)
+- Use white spaces, lists, and markdown tables wherever possible to improve readability and aid comprehension.
 - Always expand and explain an abbreviation the first time it is mentioned.
 - Identify your target audience.
 - Use punctuations properly.